-- US counsel to an international company under investigation by the DOJ Division of Antitrust;
+- Served as US counsel to an international company under investigation by the Department of Justice Division of Antitrust;

-- Representing a broker-dealer in a parallel Department of Justice and SEC Foreign Corrupt Practices Act violation case and leading the internal investigation on behalf of the broker-dealer;
+- Represented a broker-dealer in a parallel Department of Justice and SEC Foreign Corrupt Practices Act violation case and led the internal investigation on behalf of the broker-dealer;

-- Counsel to a trader in a global rate fixing probe;
+- Represented foreign exchange trader in a global rate fixing probe investigation.